Life Skills Support Worker

 * Contribute to organisational strategy by providing data-driven reports and insights into learner development.

-The Life Skills Support Worker will have the following skills and attributes:
+The Life Skills Coach and Department Lead will have the following skills and attributes:

 * Proven experience in developing and delivering life skills or vocational training in education, supported living, or social care.

-* Prior experience working with individuals with learning disabilities, autism, or other additional needs is highly desirable.
+* Prior experience working with individuals with learning disabilities, autism, or other additional needs would be a distinct advantage.

 * Solid understanding of safeguarding, equality, and diversity in educational and care settings.